State Correction Officers and Security Hospital Treatment Assistants Plan

 - While on an authorized medical leave of absence without pay;

 - Within 12 months of the last date you were receiving salary, on an authorized medical leave of absence or receiving Workers’ Compensation or other employer-funded benefits, provided you were not otherwise gainfully employed or retired during that period.

 This benefit would equal three times your earnings, raised to the next highest multiple of $1,000.
 The earnings are limited by Section 130 of the Civil Service Law.

 Out-of-Service Death Benefit

-If you are a vested member with at least ten years of credited service and you die more than one year after leaving public employment, 50 percent of the death benefit may still be payable.
-This vested benefit is also payable if you die within one year of leaving covered service, but were gainfully employed during that time.
+If you are a vested member with at least ten years of credited service, have not retired and you die more than one year after leaving public employment, 50 percent of the death benefit may still be payable.
+This benefit is also payable if you die within one year of leaving covered service but were gainfully employed during that time.

 Your family or employer should notify us of your death as soon as possible so we can send the appropriate forms to your beneficiary.